 |Cancelled or Forfeited||-||-|

 The intrinsic value of an option is the amount by which the fair value of the underlying stock exceeds its exercise price.
-As of December 31, 2019, the weighted average remaining contractual term for all outstanding and exercisable stock options was 2.40 years and their aggregate intrinsic value was $362,123.
-During the three months ended December 31, 2019, the Company received proceeds of $2,580 from the exercise of stock options.
-During the three months ended December 31, 2018, the Company received proceeds of $17 from the exercise of stock options.
+At December 31, 2016, the weighted average remaining contractual term for all outstanding and exercisable stock options was 3.2 years and their aggregate intrinsic value was $788,892.
+During the three months ended December 31, 2016, the Company received proceeds of $17 from the exercise of stock options.
+During the three months ended December 31, 2015, exercised stock options totaled 8,000 shares, resulting in $34,990 of proceeds to the Company.

 The Company’s 2007 Stock Compensation Plan permits its Compensation Committee to grant stock-based awards, including stock options and restricted stock, to key employees and non-employee directors.
 The Company has made restricted stock grants that vest over one to ten years.